RadicalZephyr/radicalzephyr.github.io/content/posts/drafts/how-to-plan-a-trajectory.md

 Bryan's series, and say that I want to pick up on where he left off because I have some small experience with trajectory planning and it's a cool series that deserves to be finished.

+ahhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh, it is so difficult for my brain to organize information! it just. it takes so long and I feel so confused the entire time.
+Obviously I need to do this more, but damn.

+where do I start with this 3D printing stuff?
+Do I really explicitly pick up where Michael left off?
+What background information that I have is actually important?
+Explaining it to Allie was a pretty good way to try and keep it non-technical.

+But it's been like a week now and I don't really remember what I said to her.

+When I sit here like this and try to think about printing, my thoughts just wander so much in a not very useful way.